soulbiz/logging-elk/installation/README.md

     sudo yum -y install nginx httpd-tools

-Use htpasswd to create an admin user, called "kibanaadmin" (you should use another name), that can access the Kibana web interface:
+Use htpasswd to create an admin user, called "kibanaadmin" (you should use another name!), that can access the Kibana web interface:

     sudo htpasswd -c /etc/nginx/htpasswd.users kibanaadmin

 Enter a password at the prompt.
 Remember this login, as you will need it to access the Kibana web interface.

-Now open the Nginx configuration file in your favorite editor.
-We will use vi:
+Now open the Nginx configuration file:

-    sudo vi /etc/nginx/nginx.conf
+    sudo vim /etc/nginx/nginx.conf

-Find the default server block (starts with server {), the last configuration block in the file, and delete it.
-When you are done, the last two lines in the file should look like this: nginx.conf excerpt
+Find the default server block (starts with `server {`), the last configuration block in the file, and delete it.
+When you are done, the last two lines in the file should look like this:

     include /etc/nginx/conf.d/*.conf;
     }

 Save and exit.

 Now we will create an Nginx server block in a new file:

-    sudo vi /etc/nginx/conf.d/kibana.conf
+    sudo vim /etc/nginx/conf.d/kibana.conf

 Paste the following code block into the file.
-Be sure to update the server_name to match your server's name:
+Be sure to update the `server_name` to match your server's name:

-/etc/nginx/conf.d/kibana.conf
+<pre><code>
         server {
         listen 80;

-        server_name example.com;
+        server_name <b>example.com</b>;

         auth_basic "Restricted Access";
         auth_basic_user_file /etc/nginx/htpasswd.users;